jwakely/CppPerformanceBenchmarks/README.txt

 Secondary goals:

-To take performance problems found in real world code and turn them
-    into benchmarks for compiler vendors and other developers to learn from.
+To take performance problems found in real world code and turn them into benchmarks for compiler vendors and other developers to learn from.

-Keep the benchmark portable to as many compilers and OSes as possible
+Keep the benchmark portable to as many compilers and OSes as possible.
-    This means keeping things simple and external dependencies minimal
+This means keeping things simple and external dependencies minimal.

-Not to use specialized optimization flags per test
+Not to use specialized optimization flags per test.
     No pragmas or other compiler directives are allowed in the source.
     All source files should use the same compilation flags.
     Use the common optimization flags (-O, -O1, -O2, -O3, or -Os).